 At Volunteer Forever, we pride ourselves on being able to show honest and accurate reviews of volunteer abroad programs written by the people who know- the volunteers themselves.
 Because of this, we are able to have well-founded recommendations that come from volunteers just like you.
 The programs listed as examples at the end of the area summaries are ones that have been vouched for by our volunteers.
 If you want to read more reviews about programs based in Africa, this is a good place to start.

 African Volunteer Abroad Programs

 From Morocco to Cape Town, the continent Africa encompass some of the most brilliant and varying cultures of our planet.
 Aside from national borders, Africa is generally divided into five different geopolitical areas, North Africa, West Africa, Central Africa, East Africa, and Southern Africa.
-These divisions can be a bit confusing and often aren't clearly delineated.
-However, I will refer the areas as represented in this diagram to avoid confusion.
+These divisions can be a bit confusing and often aren’t clearly delineated.

 North Africa: North Africa is usually described as the countries bordering the Mediterranean Sea.
-Of the major African regions, North Africa is most closely related to the Middle East and Europe, as trade and a shared religion has facilitated relationships among the regions for hundreds of years.
+Of the major African regions, North Africa is most closely related to the Middle East and Europe, as trade and a shared religion have facilitated relationships among the regions for hundreds of years.
 This can still be seen today in many aspects of North African culture.
-The local cultures of North Africa have been traditionally influenced by the region's dominant environmental structures- the Sahara Desert and the Nile River.
+The local cultures of North Africa have been traditionally influenced by the region’s dominant environmental structures- the Sahara Desert and the Nile River.
 However, because many North African countries are rich in oil, this has changed with time.